What is the average cost of car insurance?

 How car insurance premiums are calculated

-An “average rate” is hard to calculate, thanks to the myriad rating factors contributing to any driver's auto insurance premium.
+An “average rate” is hard to calculate, thanks to the myriad of rating factors contributing to any driver's auto insurance premium.
 For instance, homeowners are likely to pay less for car insurance in general.
 Your driving record is also a major contributor, as those with a DUI are more likely to pay far higher rates for insurance as well.

 Car insurance is designed — and priced — to suit each individual driver, accurately estimating the risk they represent to an insurer.
 While car insurance quote pricing varies by driver, it also varies by company.
 Between the cheapest company and the most expensive, you might find a substantial price gap.
 This is because every insurer weighs different factors when underwriting a policy.